-The Civil Rights Act of 1964 is the landmark legislation prohibiting discrimination in several areas including housing, employment and education.
-The sections of the Act relating to education are Title IV, protecting students from discrimination on the basis of race, color, sex, religion or national origin by public elementary and secondary schools and public institutions of higher learning; Title VI, prohibiting discrimination by recipients of federal funds on the basis of race and national origin; and Title IX, permitting the United States to intervene in pending suits alleging discrimination.
+The Civil Rights Act of 1964 is the landmark legislation prohibiting discrimination in several areas including housing, employment, and education.
+The sections of the Act relating to education are Title IV, which authorizes the Attorney General to address certain equal protections violations based on race, color, national origin, sex, and religion in public schools and institutions of higher education; Title VI, prohibiting discrimination by recipients of federal funds on the basis of race, color, and national origin; and Title IX, permitting the United States to intervene in pending suits alleging discrimination.
 Additionally, the Equal Educational Opportunities Act of 1974 prohibits, among other conduct, deliberate segregation on the basis of race, color, and national origin.

 The Educational Opportunities Section is involved in numerous desegregation lawsuits against public elementary and secondary school districts (as well as one state higher education system) where we seek to ensure that state-sponsored segregation is eradicated.
 Additionally, each year we are involved in numerous investigations and cases addressing discrimination and harassment on the basis of race and national origin.
 For examples, view the cases list.

-Title IV of the Civil Rights Act of 1964 protects students from discrimination on the basis of sex, among other bases, in public schools and colleges.
+Title IV of the Civil Rights Act of 1964 authorizes the Attorney General to address certain equal protections violations based on sex, among other bases, in public schools and institutions of higher education.
 Additionally, Title IX of the Education Amendments of 1972 prohibits discrimination on the basis of sex in education programs and activities operated by recipients of federal financial assistance.
 Pursuant to these statutes the Educational Opportunities Section works to ensure that all persons regardless of their sex are provided equal educational opportunities.
 The Section's work includes addressing sex-based discrimination, including sexual harassment, harassment based on not conforming with gender stereotypes, and unequal athletic participation opportunities for students.
 For examples, view the cases list.

-Title IV of the Civil Rights Act of 1964 also prohibits discrimination on the basis of religion in public schools and institutions of higher learning.
+Title IV of the Civil Rights Act of 1964 authorizes the Attorney General to address certain equal protections violations based on religion, among other bases, in public schools and institutions of higher education.
 The Educational Opportunities Section works to ensure that all persons regardless of their religion are provided equal educational opportunities.
 The Section's work includes addressing discrimination and harassment on the basis of religion, and spans all religious affiliations.
 For examples, view the cases list.

 English Language Learner students